House values: Empathy, Commitment and Organisation

 Painting of Mary Seacole created by the Year 9 Art Club.

-An introduction from Miss Spendelow – Head of Seacole, Teacher of PE
+An introduction from Mr Burgess – Head of Seacole, Teacher of PE

-Before starting at Vandyke in June 2021, I studied both my Undergraduate and Postgraduate degree at the University of Bedfordshire.
-Since a very young age my passion has always been sports, especially football, and my goal is to pass on this passion to the younger generation through teaching Physical Education.
+Before starting at Vandyke in September 2021, I studied an Undergraduate and two Postgraduate degrees in Sport and PE at the University of Bedfordshire.
+Sport has always been a huge passion of mine throughout my life, especially football and trampolining, and teaching has allowed me to pass on that passion to younger students within Physical Education.